 (ai) “Guardian” means a person appointed in accordance with RSA 464-A to make informed decisions relative to the resident’s health care and other personal needs.

-(aj) “Health care occupancy” means facilities that provide sleeping accommodations for individuals who are incapable of self-preservation because of age, physical or mental disability, or because of security measures not under the occupant’s control.
+(aj) “Health care occupancy” the use of a building or structure, or a portion thereof, in which care or supervision is provided to persons who are or are not capable of self-preservation without physical assistance.

 (ak) “Household member” means the caregiver, all family members and any other individuals age 17 or older, other than residents that reside at the licensed premises for more than 30 days.